 Choosing to have a child is an exciting decision.
 But for women with scoliosis, pregnancy and childbirth are often fraught with anxiety.
 Many wonder if someone with scoliosis can even have a baby safely.

 The reality is that risks are a natural part of pregnancy, whether you have an abnormal spine or not.
-But just how does the scoliosis affect the entire process, from conception to delivery?
+But just how does scoliosis affect the entire process, from conception to delivery?
 Below are answers to some of the most common questions women ask about pregnancy and scoliosis.

 Can I (And Should I) Get Pregnant If I Have Scoliosis?

 Scoliosis often makes women hesitant to get pregnant.
 Many fear complications, birth defects, or even fertility problems — but decades of research suggest their fears are unfounded.
+Get the facts about scoliosis nutrition sent directly to you inbox.

 Scientists have determined scoliosis doesn’t cause any particular complications — pregnancy, labor, delivery, or fetal — compared to women without it.
 It also doesn’t appear to diminish fertility or increase the risk of miscarriage, stillbirth, or birth defects.
 Even women who have had spinal fusion surgery can get pregnant.